 4. Pack Waste-Free Lunches 🥪

-Use bento boxes, stainless steel containers, and reusable snack bags.
+Opt for bento boxes, stainless steel containers and reusable snack bags.

 5. Make DIY Cleaning Supplies 🧴

-Kids can help mix simple recipes with vinegar, baking soda, and essential oils.
+Kids can help you whisk together simple recipes that use vinegar and baking soda plus essential oils.

-- Get the Kids Involved — Let them choose their own reusable water bottles or lunch containers.
+• Let your kids participate.
+Allow them to pick their own reusable water bottles or lunch containers.

-- Keep Swaps Visible — Store your reusable items in places you’ll actually see and grab them.
+• Keep your swaps in sight.
+Store your reusable items where you can see them and grab them.

-- Celebrate Small Wins — Every plastic bottle or paper towel roll you avoid matters.
+• Celebrate Small Victories — Every plastic bottle or paper towel roll you refuse counts.

 🌍 Why These Swaps Matter

-Every choice you make sends a message — to your kids, your community, and the companies that create these products.
-When busy moms embrace zero-waste living, it inspires others to do the same.
+Every time you make a choice, you communicate a message to your kids, your community, and the companies that create them.
+When busy moms live zero waste, it inspires others to do the same.

 And remember: progress over perfection.